 - Speaker: Alejandro Jenkins (Universidad de Costa Rica)

-- Location: Higgs Centre Seminar Room, James Clerk Maxwell Building (JCMB) James Clerk Maxwell Building Peter Guthrie Tait Road Edinburgh EH9 3FD GB
+- Location: Higgs Centre Seminar Room, Room 4305, James Clerk Maxwell Building (JCMB) James Clerk Maxwell Building Peter Guthrie Tait Road Edinburgh EH9 3FD GB

 A self-oscillator generates and maintains a periodic motion at the expense of an energy source with no corresponding periodicity.
 Small perturbations about equilibrium are anti-damped.
 Non-linearity accounts for steady-state oscillations and for the ability of coupled self-oscillators to exhibit both spontaneous synchronisation (“entrainment”) and chaos.
 The theory of self-oscillators has achieved its greatest sophistication in control theory and in the study of ordinary differential equations.
 I shall explain in this talk how an understanding better suited to the needs of physicists can be founded on considerations of energy, efficiency, and thermodynamic irreversibility.